cjhveal/dotfiles/README.md

 ### Vim

-Neovim configurations are currently being rewritten from vimscript to lua.
+Neovim configurations are currently being rewritten, see `vim-lua` folder.
+Feature parity is roughly complete with a few missing items.

-Package Manager is `vim-plug`, transitioning to `lazy.nvim`

-Uses `CoC` for completions/lsp integration, considering `blink` as a replacement.
+plugins to add:
+`mini.surround` for changing wrapping characters `nvim-tree` file explorer
+`which-key` for key suggestion

 #### Keybinds